Yadvinder Malhi: Awards and honours

 Malhi was elected a Fellow of the Royal Society (FRS) in 2017 having previously been awarded a Royal Society University Research Fellowship (URF) from 1999 to 2005.

-In 2016, he was awarded the Marsh Award for Climate Change of the British Ecological Society, and in 2018 he was awarded the Patron's Medal of the Royal Geographical Society.
+In 2026 Malhi was elected a Fellow of the British Ecological Society.

-In 2025, he was awarded the prestigious Ramon Margalef Prize in Ecology by the Government of Catalonia.

 Malhi was appointed Commander of the Order of the British Empire (CBE) in the 2020 Birthday Honours for services to ecosystem science.